Duracell: The Battle for Christmas Morning

 Why this is more than a nostalgic remake

 Remaking a classic can easily turn into pure tribute.
+The stronger move here is not the tribute.
+It is the translation of the original promise into a faster, more repeatable action.
 What keeps this one relevant is that it tries to honor the original promise with a modern mechanic.
-“Buy the World a Coke” becomes a literal action, not just a line in a jingle.
+Here, the mechanic is the simple user action itself: send a Coke to someone else in a few taps.

-It also underlines a useful creative rule.
-If you want a campaign to travel, design an action that people can complete quickly and understand instantly.
-Then make the “story” a byproduct of participation.
+Extractable takeaway: If you want a campaign to travel, design one action that people can complete quickly and understand instantly, then let the story emerge from participation rather than explanation.

 What to borrow for your next mobile campaign